 Tickets: £23.50 & £18 U16’s*

-*A transaction fee of £1.25 per ticket is charged for online purchases
+*A transaction fee of £3.00 per booking is charged for online and telephone transactions

 Of all the stars in Folk Music’s wondrous firmament few shine as brightly as Yorkshire’s Kate Rusby.